Skip to Content

 2. Complete the Onboarding Wizard

-3. Optionally pair with Companion Portal for remote access
+3. Optionally pair with your CI Account for remote access

 For updating, see Updating Companion Hub.